silviamaggi/smd-com/_posts/2021-02-05-healthy-walk-in-the-pine-forest.md

 {% include pattern-figure.html image="/assets/images/healthy-walk-pine-forest-2.jpg" caption="The pine forest in Ravenna" width="768" height="1024" %}

 The pine forest features that stillness I used to feel in the mountains.
 Even if there’s a road on one side, it’s easy to forget about it.
 The soil, covered with pine needles, is soft.
 The smell of wood is in the air.
 Today I saw the pine forest, but I also inhaled it and felt it.

-<small>All photos by Silvia Maggi</small>
+<mark class="highlight small">Photos &copy; Silvia Maggi</mark>